AyoOlonilua/Celebrity-Dating/README.md

 # Description

-It is used for calculating integers i.e Addition, Subtraction, Division, Multiplication etc.
+It is used for determining various factors one possess to know who one's celebrity match is.

 # Setup/Installation Requirements